Many years ago, a man and his son set off to walk to market with their donkey. On the way they passed through several villages.

 And at the next village the people threw stones: “You should be ashamed of yourselves!” they shouted, “crushing that poor animal!
 You should be carrying the donkey, not the other way around!”

 You can probably see where this is going.
-At the fifth village the people told them they should stop carrying the donkey and let it walk to market with them.
+At the fifth village the people told them they should stop carrying the donkey and just let it walk to market with them.
 So they did.

-The point is that a ‘should’ is just a rule of thumb: a way of behaving that used to make sense in the past but might not make sense any more.
-And different people will always tell you that you should do different things and you will never be able to satisfy them all.
+The point is that any ‘should’ is just a rule of thumb: it’s a way of behaving that used to make sense in the past but might not make sense any more.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.